 Mar.
-03, 2016 UPDATE
+16, 2020 UPDATE

-Kiyomizu-dera Temple(March 12 to March 21, March 26 to April 10 / 6pm – 9pm)Kiyomizu-dera Temple is one of the major spots in Kyoto for visitors from both within the country and abroad to visit.
-But not always do they open up for night time.
+Kiyomizu-dera TempleKiyomizu-dera Temple is one of the major spots in Kyoto for visitors from both within the country and abroad to visit.
+But they are not usually open at night.
 They are open after the hours only during special nighttime events.
-The award goes to Kiyomizu-dera for the most number of cherry trees in one place.
-Totaling up to 1,500 trees within the premise, the view from the “stage” is magnificent.
-The reflection from illuminating lights and the city lights give off blue hue in the sky, something to notice when up in this temple during afterhours.
+The Sharing Kyoto Nighttime Illuminations award goes to Kiyomizu-dera for the most number of cherry trees in one place.
+Totaling up to 1,500 trees within the premise, the view from the stage is magnificent.
+The reflection from the lights of the illumination and the city lights give a blue hue to the sky, something you should try to notice when up in this temple.

-Nijo-jo Castle(March 25 to April 17. / 6pm – 9:30pm / Enter by 9pm. / ￥400 per adult ￥200 per child) Check out another face of Nijo Castle during the night time when the cherry blossom trees are lit up during its full bloom.
-Around 200 cherry blossom trees and 50 different types including Yabenishidare trees bloom in the premises.
-Take note that entrance is free if you enter wearing a Kimono!
+Nijo-jo CastleCheck out another face of Nijo-jo Castle at night when the cherry blossoms are illuminated in full bloom.
+Around 200 cherry blossom trees and 50 different types of cherry trees bloom in the premises.
+Take note that entrance is free if you enter wearing a kimono!

-Cherry Blossom Tunnel (Randen Night Train)(Late March to Early April / 6pm – 8:30pm / One way ￥210 per adult ￥110 per child) On the line of Arashiyama Electric Tram Railway or Keifuku Electric Railroad, there is a tunnel of cherry blossoms in between Narutaki Station and Utano Station.
+Cherry blossom tunnel (Randen Night Train) *This event will be closed until the further notice due to the cherry tree maintenance.On the line of Arashiyama Electric Tram Railway or Keifuku Electric Railroad, there is a tunnel of cherry blossoms in between Narutaki Station and Utano Station.
 At night, the lights showcase the blossoms beautifully and the train slows its speed for the riders to enjoy the illumination.
 The lights inside the train will also turn off while going through the blossoms for a magical moment.